Table of Contents

 {"field_1":"Value A","field_2":"Value B","field_3":"Value C"}

 Note: If you want to populate a connection field, the format will be slightly different.
-Instead, the record ID you identify will be formated with square brackets:
+Instead, the record ID you identify will be formatted with square brackets:

 {"field_1":["Value A"]}

-For this example, our formatted fields and values are:
+For this example, our formatted field and value is:

 {"title":"Mr.","first":"Brandon","middle":"R","last":"Griggs"}